 Rainbows have always fascinated us, which is why they’re mentioned almost mythically across religions and cultures.
 While we now understand the reason behind the optical phenomenon (and it has nothing to do with Saint Peter), rainbows can still catch you by surprise.
 Every year, April 3 is observed as National Find a Rainbow Day.
 While nobody knows the origins of the holiday, we are just glad that somebody decided to start this fun tradition.

-National Find a Rainbow Day - History
+National Find a Rainbow Day timeline

 Britain's Thomas Young Explains the Rainbow